chihacknight/chihacknight.org/_posts/blog/2015-11-23-10-lessons-from-organizing-the-chi-hack-night.md

 As we’ve grown, our community has changed.
 We’re not just 4 nerds sitting around a table anymore, and it’s important to hear from everyone if they have feedback to give.

-To facilitate this, we have been running open [Leadership Council meetings](http://chihacknight.org/leadership-council.html) every month.
+To facilitate this, we have been running open [Leadership Council meetings](http://chihacknight.org/leadership-council.html) every month since summer 2014.
 Anyone is welcome to join and discuss new ideas and ways to make the hack night better.

 We took this another step further in September and held our first [community feedback session](http://chihacknight.org/blog/2015/09/23/results-of-our-community-feedback-session.html).